“You never want to point fingers in doubles. It doesn’t end well.” –Mark Knowles

 And sometimes he has to be the sports psychologist.
 When you’re missing your returns, or netting your volleys, or double-faulting away service games, a good doubles partner has to pull you back from the brink of total collapse.

-I was reminded of this critical role last week during my spring league match.
+I was reminded of this critical role during a recent match.
 For a set and a half, I was…not good.
 The more shots I missed, the more it got in my head, and the more it got in my head–well, I’m sure you know how that goes.
 My partner was doing her best to keep us in the match, but there’s only so much one person can do!
 The match was quickly devolving into a blow-out loss.

 I could see the gears turning in my partner’s head.
 What could she say to snap me out of this and bring me back to my usual game?
 I’m sure she was feeling panicky, but she kept it together.
 Here’s what she did: